halilbaris/m5StackCore2-Multiplication-and-Addition-Game/README.md

 Vibration and DingDong sound added for wrong asnwers.

-Multiplaction addition and substruction needs alot of work :D but it works great :)
+All in one (Multiplaction addition and substruction) needs alot of work :D but it works great :)